22 Problem Analysis #

-There are two tools you can use to analyze issues with Trento Server in a Kubernetes scenario.
-These tools collect information and data that can be useful when troubleshooting and analyzing the issue.
+There are two tools you can use to collect information and data that can be useful when troubleshooting and analyzing issues with Trento Server.

-is installed and connected to the Kubernetes cluster where Trento Server is running.
+kubectlis installed and connected to the Kubernetes cluster where Trento Server is running

 To use the plugin, proceed as follows: